OFFLINE-GmbH/oc-microcart-plugin/README.md

 class Cart extends \OFFLINE\MicroCart\Components\Cart {
     public function onRun()
     {
         // An off-site payment has been completed.
 Important, this code
-        // needs to be present if you are using PayPal. if ($type = request()->input('return')) {
+        // needs to be present if you are using PayPal or Six. if ($type = request()->input('return')) {
             return (new PaymentRedirector($this->page->page->fileName))->handleOffSiteReturn($type);
         }